 Advantages of Data Dictionaries

-Now we can easily mediate through the advantages data dictionaries brings along, so in this section let us look at them in pointers so that this may serve a reference in adjudging when you look forward to using data dictionary:
+Now we can easily mediate through the advantages data dictionaries brings along, so in this section, let us look at them in pointers so that this may serve as a reference in adjudging when you look forward to using a data dictionary:

-2. The built of the data dictionary is such that the provision of easy searching is available.
+- The building of a data dictionary is such that the provision of easy searching is available.

-4. It helps in maintaining data is such a way that we don’t encounter redundant data.
+- It helps in maintaining data in such a way that we don’t encounter redundant data.

-5. It makes sure that the structure of the data required is simplified in the process.
+- It ensures that the data structure required is simplified in the process.

-6. The storage of metadata helps in maintaining high data integrity over databases.
+- The storage of metadata helps maintain high data integrity over databases.

 In this article, we have learned how data dictionary is an inevitable part of DBMS and what fundamentals revolve around data dictionary.
-It is only the data dictionary one can refer to or consult to understand where a data item would fit in the structure of DBMS. data item gets its real-world meaning.
+It is only the data dictionary one can refer to or consult to understand where a data item would fit in the structure of DBMS.
+Data item gets their real-world meaning.